Skip to main navigation Skip to content Skip to footer

 ‘Unsafe.
 Unsanitary.
 Unequal.’ is a digital experience from Texas Housers detailing segregation in Houston’s Project-Based Section 8 Housing

-Local issues, State issues, Studies•by Texas Housers Staff•Posted January 2, 2020
+Local issues, Research, State issues•by Texas Housers Staff•Posted January 2, 2020

 In 2019, Texas Housers spent the entire year documenting the disadvantages for Black tenants in HUD-subsidized, Project-Based Section 8 Rental…